 - No other clothing is to be worn over the uniform. - Beanies may not be worn. - It is expected that all items of clothing will be clearly named, with the student's name and form class. - Hair must be clean and tidy, with long hair, both for boys and girls, tied back for health and safety reasons.
-Excesses of current fashions are not acceptable. - Bovs are to be clean shaven. - No make-up or nail polish is permitted. - The only jewellery allowed is a watch.
+Excesses of current fashions are not acceptable. - Boys are to be clean shaven. - No make-up or nail polish is permitted. - The only jewellery allowed is a watch.
 Girls only may wear one pair of small plain gold or silver ear studs, to be worn in the lobe of the ear.
 No other jewellery is to be worn.
 The school will not take responsibility for lost jewellery.
-All non-regulation jewellery worn with the school uniform will be confiscated.
+All non-regulation jewellery worn with the school uniform will be confiscated. - Tattoos, cultural or otherwise, are not to be visible. - No adjustments are to be made to the shape of the uniform items.

-I Tradition
+Tradition

-Per Angusta Ad Augusta

-Through Hardship to Glory
+Per Angusta Ad Augusta Through Hardship to Glory